Stedi-Demos/function-templates/README.md

 7. For each function template that you installed, complete any post-install instructions as documented in the `README.md` in the function's source directory.
 For example, the post-install instructions for the `event-to-webhook` function template can be found here: [src/functions/event-to-webhook/README.md#post-install-instructions](/src/functions/event-to-webhook/README.md#post-install-instructions)

-8. Deploy the function(s) to your Stedi account:
+8. After completing all necessary post-install instructions, deploy the function(s) to your Stedi account:

     ```bash
     npm run deploy